bantoinese83/pooch-pet-finder/README.md

 - View and manage your reports from the dashboard
 - Respond to emergency or volunteer requests
 - Shelters can manage pets and update their information
+- Use the Help Center to ask any question about the app and get instant AI-powered answers

 ---